Arin0402/Data-structures-and-Algorithms/24_Laravel/Notes.md

 # Laravel

-    - a framework is a set of rules, ideas or beliefs which you use in order to deal woth the problems
+    - a framework is a set of rules, ideas or beliefs which you use in order to deal with the problems

     - a software framework is platform for developing software applications